-Section 11.
+Section 10.
 Scheduling Adjustments

-- A. To the extent consistent with staffing needs and accomplishment of the mission, the Employer will make reasonable shift and work-assignment adjustments for Union representatives so they may attend labor-management meetings and participate in those activities listed in Sections 2-9 above during their duty hours without imposing personal hardship upon other employees attempting to carry out their assigned duties and accomplish the mission of the Employer. - B. The Union representatives' performance of representational activities on official time will not preclude those representatives from participating in local overtime.
+- A. To the extent consistent with staffing needs and accomplishment of the mission, the Employer will make reasonable shift and work-assignment adjustments for any Union representatives, so they may attend labor-management meetings and participate in those activities listed in Sections 2-9 above during their duty hours without imposing hardship upon other employees charged with carrying out their assigned duties and to accomplish the mission. - B. The Union representatives' performance of representational activities on official time will not preclude those representatives from participating in local overtime so long as the work being performed on overtime is time spent by an employee performing an activity for the benefit of the agency and under the control or direction of the agency and not representational business.